arrowtype/blog/posts/2021-04-26--name-sans-v05/index.md

 <figure>
   <img src="name_sans_sketches.png" alt="Various sketches of mosaic letters from the NYC Subway">
   <figcaption>
-  As an NYC commuter, I almost have a sketchbook in my bag.
+  As an NYC commuter, I almost always keep a sketchbook in my bag.
 When I can snag a seat, I try to draw letters.
 The rattling of the train is more apparent in some sketches than others, depending on my patience on any given day.
   </figcaption>
 </figure>